 - Picture frame with mat

-You’ll want to remove any wrinkles from your kitchen towel (or other textile) before framing.
+You’ll want to remove any wrinkles from your kitchen towel (or another textile) before framing.
 This will give the overall art piece a finished look.
 Glide the iron over the towel to remove any fold creases and wrinkles.
-Add a burst of steam here and there while ironing to make it easier to remove the creases.Continue to 5 of 9 below.
+Add a burst of steam here and there while ironing to make it easier to remove the creases.Continue to 4 of 8 below.

 Secure Fabric to Picture Mat